Hdreese56/Engineering_4_Notebook/README.md

 ### Description
 The purpose of this assignment was to set up SSH and get a feel for it.
 The goal was to wire up an LED and make it blink using the program.
 ### Reflection
+Setting up SSH was a pain.
+I took a while to figure out why my IP was wrong and it was because I typed in hostname -i instead of hostname -I. So that took me the longest time to figure out.
+Then once I finally tried to connect to SSH I found out that my pi was offline and I couldn't connect to the internet because my wpa supplicant file was broken so I had to delete some file the reboot my pi.
+Finally I was onto the coding and wiring part.
+This was fairly simple but I didn't know how to use the battery so I ended up just connecting my pi with the other provided cable.
+I figured out the gpio pins by just googling guide and the images were very helpful.
+In all honesty this assignment took me alot longer than it should have.